albertossilva/flowie/README.md

 - [ ] Accept yaml as flow declaration on configuration mode
 - [ ] Validate flow declaration on configuration mode
 - [ ] Detect recursion flowie on runtime
-- [ ] Validate parameteres on Flowie
+- [ ] Validate parameteres on FlowItems
 - [ ] Reporting (timePerFunction, numberOfCalls, slowestExecution, AvgExecution, fastestExecution )
 - [ ] Error Handling (interrupt flow or not)
 - [ ] Backpressure for generator